-The intent of the measure is to screen for depression in patients who have never had a diagnosis of depression or bipolar disorder prior to the eligible encounter used to evaluate the numerator.
-Patients who have ever been diagnosed with depression or bipolar disorder will be excluded from the measure.
+The intent of the measure is to screen for new cases of depression in patients who have never had a diagnosis of depression or bipolar disorder prior to the qualifying encounter used to evaluate the numerator.
+Patients who have been diagnosed with depression or bipolar disorder will be excluded from the measure.